choojs/choo/README.md

 non-scary. `choo` embraces that.

-Also imagine telling some business people you chose to rewrite something critical for serious bizcorp using `choo`.
+Also imagine telling some business people you chose to rewrite something critical for serious bizcorp using a train themed framework.
 :steam_locomotive::train::train::train:

 ### Is it called choo, choo.js or...?